jonaprieto/flask-ponywhoosh/docs/index.rst

 * 'matched_terms': is a dictionary that saves the searcheable field and the match given by the query.

-* *runtime*: how much time the searcher took to find it.
+* 'runtime': how much time the searcher took to find it.

-* 'results' is  a dictionary's list for the individual results. i.e. a dictionary for every single result, containing:
+* 'results': is  a dictionary's list for the individual results. i.e. a dictionary for every single result, containing:

   * 'rank': the position of the result,

   * 'result': indicating the primary key and the correspond value of the item,

-  * 'score the score for the item in the search, and
+  * 'score': the score for the item in the search, and

 ====================
 Full Search Function